 Minimum Risk, Maximum Payoff?

 The undeniable benefit of investing in real estate is the fact that this particular strategy is relatable and easy to understand.
-You do not need to rely on complex math algorithms or track stock exchanges day by day in order to make a profit.
+Though it is wise to research the strategies of real estate experts like Than Merrill, you do not need to rely on complex math algorithms or track stock exchanges day by day in order to make a profit.
 Investing in property tends to be more stable than any other financial strategy and it presents lower risks of losing your savings.
 There is something reassuring in having control over your investments, as the real estate market does not depend heavily on the changes in global economy or stock exchange fluctuation.
 There are also several different ways to turn property investment into a profitable source of passive income.
 You can rent your property to individual tenants, you may also transform it into an office building and rent out individual offices to companies.
 And if you feel like it, you can even renovate the property and sell it at a significant profit.

 The Issue of Cost vs. Liquidity